Welcome to Yohanun

 Secure by Design

-API keys use SHA-256 hashing and include automatic rate limiting, cost controls, and usage tracking.
+API keys use SHA-256 hashing and include automatic rate limiting,

 Multi-App Support

-Create separate API keys for different applications with isolated contexts and independent usage tracking.
+Create separate API keys for different applications with

 Intelligent Processing

-Yohanun's intelligent processing capabilities go beyond simple AI responses to provide context-aware, memory-enhanced, and temporally intelligent interactions.
+Yohanun's intelligent processing capabilities go beyond simple AI responses to provide

 Processing Features